TusharThapliyal/Terraform-jenkins/README.md

 ## Note
 - make modification in the ***terraform.tfvars*** file according to your needs.
-- generate your own ssh key (key-gen) and put the public key (example.pub) in terraform.tfvars .
+- generate your own ssh key (using 'ssh keygen') and put the public key (example.pub) in terraform.tfvars .
 - it is recommended to increase the instance size from ***t2.micro*** to atleast ***t2.medium*** to work properly with Jenkins .
 - change the ***share_credential_file*** in ***provider.tf*** .